 In the beginning of the year the 8s delve into their first City and Country Job—the design and maintenance of the School Post Office.
 Central to the Group’s Job is the daily responsibility of collecting, sorting and delivering the School’s mail.
 The Group maps the school to learn room locations, builds mailboxes in Shop and makes paper in Science.
 Over a period of several weeks they work in small groups on creating a work space, pricing and organizing supplies, creating a messenger service and advertising.
 The Group visits the Chelsea Post Office and a neighborhood mailbox store.
 Inherent in the 8s’ Job are many opportunities to develop and practice math skills as the children price merchandise, total sales, write receipts and make change for customers.
 The Group also studies stamps, letter writing and how letters get from one place to another.

-Following the Post Office study, eight-year-olds at City and Country are, for the first time, asked to consider the people of a particular historical time period; the Lenape people who lived on Manhattan Island before Europeans arrived.
+Following the Post Office study, eight-year-olds at City and Country School are, for the first time, asked to consider the people of a particular historical time period: the Lenape, the Indigenous people of Manhattan Island.
 To gain some perspective on the ways of the Lenape, the Group begins by concentrating on the natural environment and animals of NYC long ago.
 The 8s investigate places that are still as they were long ago, which may include trips to Inwood Hill Park and the forest at the New York Botanical Gardens.
 This initial study represents the first instance in which the 8s employ a research methodology.
 This method begins with questions the 8s have about a topic, continues with a period of research using trips, people with information, books, etc. and is followed by the representation of this knowledge.
 These three steps do not exist discretely, but are steps happening in tandem.
 Research and representing knowledge often produces more questions.
 It is this constant act of questioning and experimenting with new knowledge that forms the basis of 8s research.

 Once the 8s have an understanding of NYC long ago, they are prepared to understand the daily lives of the people who lived here.
 During the Lenape study 8s explore daily life, construct artifacts similar to those used by the Lenape, establish a Lenape experience in the room-often the construction of a Lenape wigwam- and practice American Indian customs.
 The learning ultimately represents itself in the 8s play, which consists of scenes that have been explored in Rhythms, on trips, and in the classroom.